English-only movement: Modern

 In what was essentially a replay of the 2006 actions, on June 6, 2007 the US Senate again voted on two separate amendments to a subsequent immigration reform bill that closely resembled the amendments to the 2006 Senate bill.
 Ultimately, neither the 2006 nor 2007 immigration reform bill has become law.

 On January 22, 2009, voters in Nashville, Tennessee rejected a proposal under a referendum election to make "Nashville the largest city in the United States to prohibit the government from using languages other than English, with exceptions allowed for issues of health and safety."
 The initiative failed by a vote of 57% to 43%.

 In March 2012, Republican presidential candidate Rick Santorum was criticized by some Republican delegates from Puerto Rico when he publicly took the position that Puerto Rico, a Spanish-speaking territory, should be required to make English its primary language as a condition of statehood.

-In 2015 during a debate, Republican presidential candidate Donald Trump said, "This is a country where we speak English, not Spanish."
+In 2015 during a debate, then Republican presidential candidate Donald Trump said, "This is a country where we speak English, not Spanish."

 On February 6, 2019, the 116th Congress introduced a bill in House establishing English as the official language of the United States.
 The House of Representatives named it the English Language Unity Act of 2019.
 Within this bill, there is a framework for implementation.
-They strive to enforce the English as the only language by testing it during the naturalization process.
+They strive to enforce English as the only language by testing it during the naturalization process.
 This bill has yet to be passed.

+In 2023 then U.S. senator and current U.S. Vice President JD Vance introduced a bill that would have established English as the official language of the United States.